rjones-lf/iroha/docs/source/maintenance/permissions.rst

 can_add_my_signatory
 ^^^^^^^^^^^^^^^^^^^^

 ..
-Hint:: This is grantable permission.
+Hint:: This is a grantable permission.

 `Permission <../core_concepts/glossary.html#permission>`__ that allows a specified `account <../core_concepts/glossary.html#account>`__ to add an extra public key to the another specified account.